 Group related services under one product surface, for example

-checkout across an API and its workers.Environment label such as
+checkout across an API and its workers.string

 production or staging.
-Falls back to INTERFERE_ENVIRONMENT, then VERCEL_ENV, then NODE_ENV.Log lifecycle events to stdout.
-Also enabled by
+Falls back to INTERFERE_ENVIRONMENT, then VERCEL_ENV, then NODE_ENV.boolean

 INTERFERE_DEBUG=1.captureUncaughtException: false or captureUnhandledRejection: false to use your own.